Asian Breast Augmentation (Implants using Armpit Incisions)

 Scar minimisation in the breast or chest area is the main reason patients request transaxillary incisions for their breast augmentation surgery.

-With incisions under the arm pit area, your breast enlargement procedure or scars may be less noticeable to others.
+With incisions under the armpit area, your breast enlargement procedure or scars may be less noticeable to others.

-Transaxillary Incisions can only be used ONCE for a Breast Augmentation surgery
+Transaxillary Incisions can only be used ONCE for a Breast Augmentation surgery – your primary procedure but not for corrective procedures or removal and replacement.

 If Revisional Breast Surgery, future implant removal or eventual removal and replacement is needed down the line, you will incur new scars.